-I think the real artist is the student with a blank spot in the brain making the effort to circumnavigate it, or the scholastic overachiever who has a hard time grasping the nature of a key signature.
+I think there is great artistic promise in the student with a blank spot in their brain making the effort to circumnavigate it; or in the person for whom words on the page never quite settle into an easily intelligible form. yet they labor on in the hopes of communion with a Bach Sarabande.
 I think art, at its very essence, is laced with humility and sincerity.
 And before I come off like I think of myself as some bastion of egoless virtue, I believe that I am so sensitive to this stuff because I have been enveloped by it from time to time.
 It is easy to get lost in the haze that surrounds art.
 It is seductive stuff, the movie lots, backstage “talent” credentials and adulation.
 But in the end, you have to decide that the humility that was with you as a student is key to leading a meaningful life in any form of art.
 Staying curious and humble is a great way to experience new things, and also has a way of keeping the day-to-day process fresh and full of wonder.
 And that has to be good for art, as well as the person who sits next to you at rehearsal.